high-voltage/wearfinder/README.md

 This program simplifies the process of getting the wear float values of items.

-How To run this without lauching the exe (if you don't want to):
+How To run this without launching the exe (if you don't want to):

 1. Download wearfinder.py
 2. Install Python 2.7.8: https://www.python.org/downloads/release/python-278/